 The central character is a young man by the name of Pink (natch) – a successful rock star facing the break-up of his marriage while on tour.
-This leads Pink to review his whole life and to begin building a protective wall around himself, each brick representing the things which have caused him to suffer throughout his life: a suffocating, over-protective mother, vicious schoolteachers, a faithless wife, stupid groupies . . .
+This leads Pink to review his whole life and to begin building a protective psychological wall around himself, each brick representing the things that have caused him to suffer throughout his life: a suffocating, over-protective mother, vicious schoolteachers, a faithless wife, stupid groupies . . .

 Pink imagines himself elevated to the position of a fascist dictator, with the audience his obedient followers.

 At the story’s climax he faces up to his tormentors, and the wall finally crumbles.
 But as soon as this wall has fallen, another one slowly begins to rise, suggesting a perpetual cycle of imprisonment.

 Filming began in September 1981, and the original intent was to use Pink Floyd concert footage in the film, but Parker was not satisfied with the results after five nights of filming the band live at Earl’s Court.

 And so Burnham-on-Sea in Somerset was transformed into the Anzio bridgehead, complete with barrage balloons, bunkers, and Italian gun emplacements.
 An enormous composite set of Pink’s LA hotel penthouse suite was constructed at Pinewood Studios, and a dilapidated, damp-walled warehouse at a disused cake factory in Hammersmith was converted into a surreal mental ward.